Crazyphil/digitales-amt-liberator/README.md

 The module is written in Kotlin.
-It only consists of one class, `it.kapfer.digitalesamt.liberator.ModuleMain`, which hooks loading supported apps' package loading process and replaces the calls to the root detection methods in the class responsible for this (`at.asitplus.utils.deviceintegrity.DeviceIntegrityCheck`) to always indicate that the device is unmodified.
+It only consists of one class, `it.kapfer.digitalesamt.liberator.ModuleMain`, which hooks loading supported apps' package loading process and replaces the calls to the root detection methods in the class responsible for this (e.g. `at.asitplus.utils.deviceintegrity.DeviceIntegrityCheck`) to always indicate that the device is unmodified.

 Build it using Gradle.